 “We stopped an organized incursion of migrants in Evros (prefecture),” he said, referring to an attempt by thousands of third country nationals to breach Greece’s border from Turkey in February and March 2020 along a stretch of the land border shared by the two countries that isn’t divided by the Evros (Maritsa) River.

-Athens and other EU countries at the time squarely blamed the Erdogan government in Ankara for giving the “green light” to third country nationals living in Turkey to attempt to illegally enter Greece, in a bid to reach preferred destinations in central and western Europe.
+Athens and other EU countries at the time squarely blamed the Erdogan government in Ankara for giving the “green light” to third country nationals residing in Turkey to attempt to illegally enter Greece, in an apparent bid to reach preferred destinations in central and western Europe.

 “Greece is geopolitically, defensively and economically stronger, and we have an obligation, with confidence and not from a position of weakness, to talk to our neighbors.
 Those who are concerned about dialogue with our neighbors should provide an alternative.
 Do we prefer calm or troubled waters?
 Have we retreated even slightly from our standing positions?
 I don’t see this anywhere.
 It is my duty to tell my neighbor (Turkey) that revisionism does not lead to a solution.
 Relations between the two peoples are good,” he said, adding: